 Range of Grant Awards: The IWMF anticipates funding grants for up to $200,000 per year for each project under the Strategic Research Roadmap Initiative.

 Project Length: Research projects shall be up to 2 years in length.
 A project may be extended by filing an additional grant request which must be approved by an independent review committee and the IWMF Board of Trustees.

 Payment Policy: IWMF research payments are made on a six-month basis.
 The IWMF Treasurer will pay a pro rata amount for six months at the start of the project.
-Future payments will be made every six months after receipt of a six-month Progress Report.
+Future payments will be made every six months after receipt of a satisfactory six-month Progress Report.
 Ten percent (10%) of the last payment will be withheld until the IWMF Research Committee approves a Final Report.
 The payment schedule will be listed in the contract for the research project.